-The geometric post group is the largest departure from more traditional intelligent lighting fixtures.
-The basic builder has access to the Geometric Post group, this provides access to X and Y scale (zoom), X and Y position (pan and tilt), Z rotation (gobo indexing) and Z Spin (gobo rotation).
+The geometric pre and post groups are the largest departure from more traditional intelligent lighting fixtures.
+The basic builder only has access to the Geometric Post group, this provides access to X and Y scale (zoom), X and Y position (pan and tilt), Z rotation (gobo indexing) and Z Spin (gobo rotation).
 The "Post" refers to these parameters happening after the prism modifier.
 For example, with a 1x3 linear prism on a circle gobo, a Z spin would spin the entire array of circles.